-Figure 53 - Session Manager SIP Entity Port
+Figure 55 - Session Manager SIP Entity Port

-6.4.2.
+6.5.2.
 Configure Communication Server 1000 SIP Entity

 The following screen shows the addition of the Communication Server 1000 SIP Entity named car3-ssg-carrier.
 In order for Session Manager to send SIP service provider traffic on a separate Entity Link to Communication Server 1000, it is necessary to create a separate SIP Entity for Communication Server 1000, in addition to the one created at Session Manager installation, for use with all other SIP traffic within the enterprise.
 The FQDN or IP Address field is set to the IP address of Communication Server 1000 signaling Node 10.10.97.178.
-The Location field is set to Belleville which is the Location that includes the subnet where Communication Server 1000 resides.
-Select Time Zone as America/Toronto and Type as Other.
+Select Type as Other.
+Select Adaptation as CS1K76_Adaptation (in Section 6.4).
+The Location field is set to Belleville which is the location that includes the subnet where Communication Server 1000 resides.
+Select Time Zone as America/Toronto.

-Figure 54 - Communication Server 1000 SIP Entity
+Figure 56 - Communication Server 1000 SIP Entity

-6.4.3.
+6.5.3.
 Configure Avaya SBCE SIP Entity

 The following screen shows the addition of Avaya SBCE SIP entity named SBCE.
 The FQDN or IP Address field is set to the IP address of the SBC's private network interface 10.10.98.13.
+Select Type as Other.
+Select Adaptation as Diversion-Type-Remove-MINE (in Section 6.4).
 The Location field is set to Belleville which includes the subnet where the Avaya SBCE resides.
-Select Time Zone as America/Toronto and Type as Other.
+Select Time Zone as America/Toronto.

-Figure 55 - Avaya SBCE SIP Entity
+Figure 57 - Avaya SBCE SIP Entity

-6.5.
+6.6.
 Add Entity Links